🟠Clone the Repository To Your Machine¶

-This page provides instructions to copy a GitHub repository to a local machine.
+How to copy (clone) a GitHub repository to a local machine (e.g., into the Repos folder)

-Task 1.
-Copy the Web Address (URL) of Your GitHub Repository
+1. Copy the Web Address (URL) of Your GitHub Repository¶

 In your browser, view your GitHub repository.
 You should see your account name and the repo name in the browser address bar.
 For example, the URL to this repository (in my account) is https://github.com/denisecase/pro-analytics-01.

-Task 2.
-Git Clone the Repo to Your Local Machine
+2. Git Clone the Repo to Your Local Machine¶

 In the terminal, type git clone leave a single space and use CTRL v (or CMD v) to paste the URL to your GitHub repository into the command.
 Hit Enter or Return to run the command.